-After complete this course the participant will
+After completing this course, the participant will

-- -realize the evidence base in craniofacial growth, etiology of malocclusion, diagnosis, treatment mechanics and their results, - -competent to interpret the orthodontic literatures and related fields, - -be improve in his/her leadership and self-confidence.
+- -realize the evidence base in craniofacial growth, etiology of malocclusion, diagnosis, treatment mechanics and their results, - -competent to interpret the orthodontic literatures and related fields, - -improve in his/her leadership and self-confidence.

 Seminar in basic orthodontics comprises craniofacial growth, etiology of malocclusion, orthodontic diagnosis and treatment planning, treatment mechanics, treatment result and its relapse.
 The student can realize gap of knowledge that can be solved by research means.
+Basic knowledge of orthodontic appliances; fixed orthodontic appliances, removable orthodontic appliances, and clear aligners.